a529987659852/openwb2mqtt/README.md

 This image shows the openWB2 status page (http://<your-ip>/openWB/web/settings/#/Status) and the device IDs:
 ![HowToConfigureChargepoint-Status](https://github.com/a529987659852/openwbmqtt/assets/69649604/621be5ee-0a75-44ea-a652-6197ae368f49)

-# To be done: openwbmqtt

-Note: I provide this custom integration without any warranty.
-It lies in the responsability of each user to validate the functionality with his/her own openWB!

-Custom component for home assistant supporting [openWB wallbox](https://openwb.de/main/) wallbox for charging electric vehicles.
-The integration subscribes to MQTT topics `prefix/<various values>` which are used by openwb to broadcast information and displays this informations as sensor entities.
-In addition, the integration provides services that execute actions on the openwb (for example enable/disable a charge point).

-If you need help, also have a look here: http://tech-engineering.de/home-assistant-und-openwb/

 # How to add this custom component to home assistant